badging/badging/CONTRIBUTING.md

 7. **Commit Changes**: Commit your changes with a clear and descriptive message.

    *git add .
-    git commit -s -m "<Brief description of your changes>"*
+    git commit -S -m "<Brief description of your changes>"*

 8. **Push Changes**: Push your changes to your fork on GitHub: